• Menu

 Tying River Spey and Dee traditional Classic salmon Flies

-Such was my interest in these classic flies, that we decided to get tower and tie some up.
+Such was my interest in these classic flies, that we decided to source information and tie some up.
 Sourcing the materials was problematic, and many of the feathers used in these patterns are now prohibited or from protected species of birds.
 There are of course synthetic substitutes.
 Traditionally these flies were tied on heavy long shank single iron hooks, and in keeping with this process, it’s about finding a modern equivalent.
 We are in the process of sourcing materials, and tying our own Spey Fly patterns.
 I really do see that these have huge value and fish catching ability.

 I asked John what would be a good source to study these fly tying materials, and he pointed us in the direction of two really excellent books.